rishik250501/ASU-EGR314-2025-S-307.github.io/docs/Team-Organization.md

 ---

 ## Team Charter
-*Make a project that actually works*
+*Make a project that actually works!*

 My Team members have not communicated other common goals to form a better charter.